 - Size does matter.
 Buy just enough.
 Dads should not get hung up on a large pool size.
 Since the pool is usually for the children, do

 not hold out for a pool that is so large you cannot afford it.
 Your kids will enjoy the pool if it is 20 feet long and not 30 feet long.

 - When building your pool, make sure to include the plumbing lines for things you want to add later such as slides, water features, and heaters.
 This makes adding them later simpler and less costly.

 - Heaters lengthen the amount of usable season for your pool.
 But, do you really need one?
 Wait one or two seasons before investing in a heater that can cost up to $5,000.
 By waiting, you can gauge just how much, if at all, you need a heater.

-- You can add more decking later, along with lights, barbeques, and seating for entertaining guests.
+- You can add more decking later, along with lights, barbecues, and seating for entertaining guests.

-- Build in the off season.
+- Build in the offseason.
 When swimming pool season ends, so does pool construction and monthly maintenance.
-This is a time of less business for pool builders and they often discount in the off season to keep crews busy.
-The climate where you live determines the best time in fall or winter for to install a pool.
+This is a time of less business for pool builders and they often discount in the off-season to keep crews busy.
+The climate where you live determines the best time in fall or winter to install a pool.

 - Buy a pool kit.
-A pool kit has everything you need to install an inground pool except for ability.
+A pool kit has everything you need to install an in-ground pool except for ability.
 Most homeowners cannot install an in-the-ground pool, but, they can hire someone to do it for them.
-By doing things this way, you save significantly on purchase and installation expense.
+By doing things this way, you save significantly on purchase and installation expenses.